Drunella/bt3-easyflash/README.md

 I did not test the game thoroughly.
 A lot of functionality is unknown to me and therefore I do not know if I missed important parts of code to convert.

+# License and Copyright

+The code is © 2023 Drunella, available under an Apache 2.0 license.

+The original Bard's Tale III game is © 1988 Interplay Productions.
+No copy of the original game is included in this repository.